-There is a snake nest of tangled problems here - data sets can be big, datasets are encoded in weird ways, data might not be local files, data sets might be used by many people simultaneously, data sets are coupled tightly with data cleaning procedures, which are usually code, but also they are not updated as often as code is.
+There is a snake nest of tangled problems in data versioning - data sets can be big, datasets are encoded in weird ways, data might not be local files, data sets might be used by many people simultaneously, data sets are coupled tightly with data cleaning procedures, which are usually code, but also they are not updated as often as code is.

 How do you get the modern affordances of source code management for data sets?